 In 1998, Vincent Joguin, co-founder of the Eupalia company, inspiredly thinks that a minimalist computing platform is key to freeing digital environments from obsolescence and establishing future-proof computing.
 It only takes one arithmetic operation: subtraction.
 Designing a “universal” virtual machine may proceed.
 By means of the Olonys platform, that rebuilds all the necessary complexity with software based on this single operation, application software would become independent from any specific computing hardware, and could therefore work indefinitely.

 A European project

 During the 7th Framework Programme for R & D (2007-2013), development of the Olonys project makes steady progress with support from the European Union.
 The national libraries context of the project helps specify applications for software and digital content preservation.

 A durable carrier for durable computing

-Embedding an easily portable digital platform fixed onto microfilm, the Micr’Olonys solution meets all requirements for passive digital archiving.
+Embedding an easily portable digital platform fixed onto paper or microfilm, the Micr’Olonys solution meets all requirements for passive digital archiving.